Whales, Penguins, and Golden Landscapes

 February 20 to March 9, 2023

 Since the first explorers discovered the great southern continent, stories of incredible vistas and abundant animals have captured the imagination of the adventurous.
-February and early March are the best times to take full advantage of warm, golden light for landscape photography, delight in the most incredible densities of whale aggregations gorging on swarms of krill, and watch penguin chicks chase parents for food and cautiously learn how to swim.
+February and early March are the best times to delight in the most incredible densities of whale aggregations gorging on swarms of krill, take full advantage of warm, golden light for landscape photography, and watch penguin chicks chase parents for food and cautiously learn how to swim.
 Icebergs, in their many shades of blue and carved into fascinating shapes by weather and water, are prime photography subjects.
-The solitude amid these stunning landscapes will endlessly captivate you.
+Time with humpbacks, Antarctic minke whales, and orcas and visits to penguin colonies will surpass your wildest expectations.
 Our priority on this expedition is to give you the maximum time in nature during a unique period on the Peninsula and to share our passion and experience in the Antarctic.
 Come share this adventure with us!

 - Experience beautiful sunrises and sunsets bathing the landscapes in warm hues.

-- Watch Adélie, gentoo, and chinstrap penguin chicks interact with each other and their parents.
+- Watch gentoo, chinstrap, and Adelie penguin chicks interact with each other and their parents.

 - With only 100 participants, everyone can land and/or Zodiac cruise at once, rather than in separate groups.